-In this post we will take a look into refined sugars and their devastating effects on your body, and the 6 foolproof ways to curb sugar cravings for good allowing you to lead a healthy lifestyle that makes you feel good about yourself.
+In this post we will take a look into refined sugars and their devastating effects on your body, eating for weight loss, and the 6 foolproof ways to curb sugar cravings for good allowing you to lead a healthy lifestyle that makes you feel good about yourself.

 The Price of too Much Dietary Sugar

 We’ve all heard it said SO many times that sugar is bad, and that we need to cut down or pay the price, but the scary thing is we’ve all become desensitized to the scaremongering.
 And a high price it can actually be, as too much refined sugar in your diet can contributed hugely to not only type 2 diabetes, but also heart disease, cancer, metabolic syndrome and obesity.
 Not a pretty list that’s for sure!

 Knowing this should be the catalyst to quit sugar for good, but we are not creatures of reason and it’s not always that simple, especially when sweet treats feel so addictive.
 It’s a tough one for sure, and can be a struggle, but cutting down in any way you can really is vital for the healthy long life you deserve and in this post I am going to show you how to do it with the least side effects as posiible.

 What are free sugars?